troyaman/dsc-enterprise-deloitte-ws-first-codealong-deloitte-onl-webscrape-0111120/README.md

 ## Jupyter Notebook and Running Cells

 **Welcome to programming!**
 Juptyer Notebooks (historically called IPython Notebooks) will be our primary tool when analyzing data.
-The first thing to know with this is that each cell block [of code] can be run be pressing **shift + enter**.
+The first thing to know with this is that each cell block [of code] can be run by clicking into the cell and pressing **shift + enter**.
 Try running the below code block:

 ```python